4 Best Ketamine Clinics in Pittsburgh (2026) — Verified & Reviewed

 - Verified ranked clinics in metro: 4 across Pittsburgh — anchored by UPMC’s national-tier academic interventional-psychiatry program

-- Spravato REMS-certified providers in metro: 3 of 4 ranked Pittsburgh clinics administer Spravato (UPMC Center for Interventional Psychiatry, The Good Drop, New Directions Mental Health)
+- Spravato REMS-certified providers in metro: 4 of 4 ranked Pittsburgh clinics administer Spravato (UPMC Center for Interventional Psychiatry, New Directions Mental Health, The Nexus Group, Altheda Medical Center)

 - Academic-medical-center access: UPMC Center for Interventional Psychiatry — IV ketamine + Spravato + ECT + TMS + Deep Brain Stimulation under unified academic-faculty oversight (Dr. Marie Anne Gebara, MD, Medical Director, team of 5 psychiatrists)

-- The Good Drop tiered IV pricing: 1 infusion: $400 · 3 infusions: $375 each · 6 infusions: $350 each — cleanest tiered pricing in Phase 2 coverage; 0% interest payment plans available
+- IV ketamine access: UPMC is the only ranked Pittsburgh provider offering IV ketamine (insurance-based academic billing); all other ranked clinics are Spravato-certified 1 infusion: $400 · 3 infusions: $375 each · 6 infusions: $350 each — cleanest tiered pricing in Phase 2 coverage; 0% interest payment plans available

-- Modality mix: IV ketamine, Spravato (esketamine), ECT, TMS, Deep Brain Stimulation, ketamine-assisted psychotherapy (KAP), psychiatric medication management, wellness services
+- Modality mix: IV ketamine, Spravato (esketamine), ECT, TMS, Deep Brain Stimulation, psychiatric medication management, wellness services

-- National benchmark: Median patient-reported IV ketamine session cost is $350; The Good Drop’s tiered pricing brackets the U.S. median
+- National benchmark: Median patient-reported IV ketamine session cost nationally is $350 (about $2,100 for a 6-session series)

-- Insurance coverage strength: UPMC accepts most major plans (Spravato typically covered); The Good Drop accepts many plans; Pittsburgh Ketamine notes TMS often insurance-covered
+- Insurance coverage strength: UPMC accepts most major plans (Spravato typically covered); New Directions Mental Health, The Nexus Group, and Altheda Medical Center all run insurance-covered Spravato programs

 - Regional draw: Pittsburgh pulls from across Western Pennsylvania, the Ohio River Valley, eastern Ohio, and northern West Virginia — UPMC’s national reputation also brings cross-state patients for Deep Brain Stimulation access